Robert White (American football)

-Robert Maurice White (September 28, 1912 – August 16, 1969) was an American football coach.
+Robert Maurice White (September 28, 1912 – August 16, 1969) was an American college football coach.
 He was the ninth head football coach at Kentucky State University in Frankfort, Kentucky, serving for one season, in 1946, and compiling a record of 5–4.

 White went on to coach at Delaware State University and Howard University.

 White was later an assistant director of player personnel for the Washington Redskins.
 He died of cancer on August 16, 1969, at a hospital in Washington, D.C.